-(1) The 2022 budgeted revenues do not include revenues associated with the proposed rate increases as those have not yet been approved by Council.
-The proposed rate increases will bring the revenue budget for 2022 to \$84.6M if approved.
+(1) The 2022 budgeted revenues do not include revenues associated with the proposed rate increases or SDF increases as those have not yet been approved by Council.
+The proposed rate increases and SDF increases will bring the revenue budget for 2022 to \$92.5M if approved.

-The combined 2022 revenue budget (not including rate increases) for the department is \$81 million and represents a 3 percent increase from the 2021 budget, and a 2 percent increase from the 2021 year-end estimates.
+The combined 2022 revenue budget (not including rate increases) for the department is \$81 million and represents a 3% increase from the 2021 budget, and a 2% increase from the 2021 year-end estimates.
 The increase is primarily due to growth in the customer base and increases in system development fees.

-The combined 2022 expenditure budget associated with the major functions for the various Castle Rock Water enterprises is approximately \$107 million, a decrease of 9 percent from the 2021 amended budget and an increase of 19 percent over the 2021 year-end estimate.
+The combined 2022 expenditure budget associated with the major functions for the various Castle Rock Water enterprises is approximately \$107 million, a decrease of 9% from the 2021 amended budget and an increase of 19% over the 2021 year-end estimate.
 These changes are due to large changes in proposed capital spending in 2022 relative to 2021.
 Capital budgeting is variable based on long-term project planning and opportunity.
-Expenditures over revenues are handled using capital reserves saved and built up from previous excess revenues.

 With respect to the operational budgets, the total combined budget for 2022 is approximately \$43.6 million.
-This is a 10 percent decrease to the 2021 Amended Budget and a 10% percent increase from the 2021 year-end estimates.
+This is a 10% decrease to the 2021 Amended Budget and a 10% increase from the 2021 year-end estimates.
 The big change relative to the 2021 Amended Budget is driven by large transfers which were not required in 2021 but had been budgeted.
-The increase over the 2021 year-end estimate is primarily due to increases in debt costs as the new stormwater bank loan begins to be paid back, increases in personnel costs both for new full time equivalents and an 8% increase in medical costs, increases in the amount of WISE water that will be taken as WISE ramps up towards full deliveries, and increased costs for supplies.
-The department is requesting three new positions in 2022, a Meter Services Technician, a Stormwater Field Services Operator, and a Water Treatment Plant Operator.
+The increase over the 2021 year-end estimate is due to increases in debt costs as the new stormwater bank loan begins to be paid back, increases in personnel costs both for new full time equivalents and an 8% increase in medical costs, increases in the amount of WISE water that will be taken as WISE ramps up towards full deliveries, and increased costs for supplies.
+The department is requesting three new positions, a Meter Services Technician, a Stormwater Field Services Operator, and a Water Treatment Plant Operator.

-The 2022 capital budget across the Castle Rock Water Enterprises is approximately \$63.5 million, a 9 percent decrease over the 2021 Amended Budget and a 27 percent increase over the 2021 year-end estimates.
-Revenue and expense forecasts were completed through 2026 and then escalated in the models for years passed 2026.
+The 2022 capital budget across the Castle Rock Water Enterprises is approximately \$63.5 million, a 9% decrease over the 2021 Amended Budget and a 27% increase over the 2021 year-end estimates.
+Revenue and expense forecasts were completed through 2026 and then escalated in the models for years past 2026.